j-tyler/vagrant_setup/README.md

 #### Setup:
 1) Clone the repository to your computer or Fork it to your github.

-2) Edit 3-OnProvision to add any new commands you'd like executed when you event your box.
+2) Edit 3-OnProvision to add any new commands you'd like executed when you enter your box.

 #### Usage:
 ```